Tissue Flap Surgery for Breast Reconstruction

 - SIEA (superficial inferior epigastric artery) flap is similar to the DIEP flap.
 But with this surgery, the surgeon doesn't cut through the belly muscles to get the artery used for the new breast.
 Like DIEP, it results in a "tummy tuck."

 - Gluteal free flap is a free flap that uses muscle, fat, and skin from the buttocks to create a new breast.
-This may be a good choice for thin women who don't have enough belly tissue for DIEP or TRAM.
+This may be a good choice for thin people who don't have enough belly tissue for DIEP or TRAM.

 - TUG (transverse upper gracilis) flap is a free flap that uses tissue from the inner upper thigh to create a new breast.
 The scars are hidden inside the thigh and groin.
 Using the gracilis muscle from the thigh doesn't leave the leg weaker.
-This may be a good choice for a woman who has small breasts and little belly tissue.
+This may be a good choice for someone who has small breasts and little belly tissue.

 Another type of breast reconstruction uses just fat to create a new breast.
 It is called autologous fat transfer or fat grafting.
 Unlike tissue flap surgery, this procedure uses liposuction to remove fat from your body (often from the belly or buttocks).
 Then the fat cells are injected into the chest wall to create a new breast mound.